dongjh20/MSH-MCCT/README.md

 In this project, we present demo videos for our CAVs (Connected and Autonomous Vehicles) testing platform, Multi-Source Human-in-the-loop Mixed Cloud Control Testbed (MSH-MCCT), developed based on a new notion of Mixed Digital Twin (mixedDT).

-An corresponding overview of MSH-MCCT is as follows.
+A corresponding overview of MSH-MCCT is as follows.

 <img src="resources/MSH-framework.jpg" align="center" width="80%"/>

 ## Demo videos
 Two experiments on mixed platooning with the coexistence of HDVs (human-driven vehicles) and CAVs is carried out to validate the effectiveness of MSH-MCCT.

-The detailed schematic diagram of the two experiments is illustrated below.
+The detailed schematic of the two experiments is illustrated below.

 <img src="resources/MSH-snapshot.jpg" align="center" width="80%"/>